 Like any good mama, your brain is probably already spinning over what you can do to help.
 In all honesty, having those thoughts likely means you’re already facilitating your little one’s progress in the best way: just being there.

 The key to sitting up is building back, neck, and core strength.
 To do that, baby will need plenty of practice.
 Give them plenty of tummy time.
 Be at arm’s reach while they explore their own abilities.
 Let them “sit” between your legs to get a feel for it.
 While it’s okay to use baby seats like the Bumbo from time to time as your baby gets close to the sitting milestone, try not to rely on it too much — being in a seated position too early or too much can actually hinder baby’s development of skills.
-And once you feel confident that they’re ready to try unassisted sitting, make sure they have a soft surface to land on should they topple over (which, spoiler alert, they will).
+Don’t sit them in an upright position too early and before they’re ready.
+Once you feel confident that they’re ready to try unassisted sitting, make sure they have a soft surface to land on should they topple over (which, spoiler alert, they will).

 Why is sitting up so important?